alemart/surgescript/docs/tutorials/getters_and_setters.md

 Getters and setters
 ===================

 In SurgeScript, variables are private.
 This means that variables may only be accessed from the objects that defined them.
-However, SurgeScript features a *syntax sugar* that allows objects to modify other objects' data in a way that looks like dealing with regular variables.
+However, SurgeScript features a *syntax sugar* that allows objects to modify other objects' data in a way that looks like dealing with regular (public) variables.

 Suppose you have an object called **Animal** with a variable called *sound* and a function called *talk()*: